Don Shipley (Navy SEAL): Military service

-While serving with SEAL Team Two, Shipley conducted operations in Bosnia and Liberia, although was never involved in combat.
+While serving with SEAL Team Two, Shipley conducted operations in Bosnia and Liberia.
 He became the first non-corpsman SEAL to graduate from paramedic school.
 He served in eight SEAL platoons, was platoon chief in five, and awarded the Navy and Marine Corps Medal for heroism during a search and rescue mission.

-Setting records for immense water and land demolition shots and running high-risk training courses, he served as an explosive expert instructing police departments across the country in booby traps and improvised explosive devices.
 When not in a SEAL platoon or deployed overseas, his time was spent running blocks of training for SEALs in air operations, land warfare, and demolitions.
 After 24 years of Navy service, he retired as a senior chief petty officer in 2003.